The Twins, too, may be looking for help both sooner and later. Some of the guys on the doorstep fared well today; others didn’t.

 NEW BRITAIN ROCK CATS 3, BINGHAMTON METS 5

 Pat Dean continued his consistently up-and-down season.
-Tonight, he only managed three innings.
-He allowed four runs on five hits.
-With the Rochester rotation in flux and the trickle-down being felt in New Britain, Dean’s rotation spot is probably safe, but a move to the bullpen wouldn’t be surprising at all.
+Tonight, he managed only three innings, allowing four runs on five hits.
+With the Rochester rotation in flux and the trickle-down effect being felt in New Britain, Dean’s rotation spot is probably safe, but a move to the bullpen wouldn’t be surprising.

 Daniel Turpen pitched three shutout innings.
 Ryan O’Rourke gave up a run in 2/3 of an inning.
 Dakota Watts struck out one in recording four outs.
 Cole Johnson struck out the side in the 9th.